-Natural corridors and potential natural corridors are incorporated in the Greenlands designation.
+1. Natural corridors and potential natural corridors are incorporated in the Greenlands designation.
 Natural corridors are defined as linear natural features such as streams, floodplains, steep slopes, valleys, ravines, contiguous narrow woodlands and wetlands that connect two or more core areas.

-- 2. Natural corridors have been identified since they: - a) allow for the passage of animals requiring a variety of habitats for their survival; - b) may allow for the movement of plants and animals to other areas thereby increasing their population; - c) may provide for reproductive interchanges for plants and animals, thereby promoting genetic variations; and, - d) may provide escape routes for animals from predators and natural and human disturbances. - 3.
-Natural features located in a linear system that exhibit good potential for linkage with core areas either naturally or with restoration and enhancement are shown on Schedule C as potential natural corridors. - 4.
+- 2. Natural corridors have been identified since they: - allow for the passage of animals requiring a variety of habitats for their survival; - b) may allow for the movement of plants and animals to other areas thereby increasing their population; - c) may provide for reproductive interchanges for plants and animals, thereby promoting genetic variations; and, - d) may provide escape routes for animals from predators and natural and human disturbances. - Natural features located in a linear system that exhibit good potential for linkage with core areas either naturally or with restoration and enhancement are shown on Schedule C as potential natural corridors. - 4.
 It is the policy of this Plan that the integrity of the natural corridors and potential natural corridors be preserved wherever feasible to protect existing linkages and encourage the development of new linkages.
 In this regard, if an EIS is required, one of the components of the EIS will be to review the impacts of the proposed development on these natural corridors and recommended mitigation measures including ecological restoration and/or enhancement opportunities.

 - 1. Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - 2.
-Nothing in this Section is intended to limit the ability or restrict the use of existing agricultural uses to continue on lands that are designated Greenlands. - 3.
-Legally existing uses within the Greenlands designation will be recognized and can continue in accordance with applicable policies of this Plan. - 4.
-The following development is permitted on lands that are designated Greenlands: - a) Expansions or alterations to existing buildings and structures for agricultural uses, agriculture-related uses, or on-farm diversified uses; and - b) Expansions to existing residential dwellings.
+Nothing in this Section is intended to limit the ability or restrict the use of existing agricultural uses to continue on lands that are designated Greenlands, provided that they are consistent with the policies of this Plan or the Zoning By-law. - 3.
+Within the Greenlands designation outside of Key Natural Heritage Features and Key Hydrologic Features, permitted uses shall include agricultural uses, agriculture-related uses, on-farm diversified uses and accessory uses subject to the policies of the Agricultural designation. - 4.
+Legally existing uses within the Greenlands designation will be recognized and can continue in accordance with applicable policies of this Plan.

+- 5. The following development is permitted on lands that are designated Greenlands: - a) Expansions to existing residential dwellings.

-With respect to (a) and (b) noted above, development may only occur if it is demonstrated that:
+With respect to the above, development may only occur if it is demonstrated that: